 The Christmas Shop

 I wonder how many fans of Hallmark movies will recognize the set up to "Sharing Christmas" where the owner of a business under threat of redevelopment ends up becoming close to one of the team responsible for the redevelopment.
 I know I did within minutes of this Hallmark Christmas movie starting and that kind of makes "Sharing Christmas" even more predictable than usual.
-But yet I have to say that whilst I could guess the ending of "Sharing Christmas" before it had really begun the journey there was a little bit different with Stephanie persuading Michael to work in her store for a few days which leads to him rediscovering his love for Christmas and so on.
+But yet I have to say that whilst I could guess the ending of "Sharing Christmas" before the movie had really begun, the journey there was a little bit different with Stephanie persuading Michael to work in her store for a few days which leads to him discovering his love for Christmas and so on.

-But before I go on let me say that the storyline isn't really what makes "Sharing Christmas" work even though it is pleasant.
+But before I go on let me tell you that the storyline isn't really what makes "Sharing Christmas" work even though it is pleasant.
 Nope this is a movie which despite being set in a city manages to elevate itself to be cute rather that chaotic.
 As such we not only have the lovely The Christmas Shop but we also have lots of great festive music and a fun little soundtrack which gives this a great atmosphere, sweet and soothing.
 There is also the usual appeal of an attractive lead pairing but Ellen Hollman and Bobby Campo bring more than just looks as they have a relaxed nature around each other which really sparkles and brings out the warmth of their characters.

 What this all boils down to is that "Sharing Christmas" is a pleasant take on a familiar Hallmark storyline with some nice variations and a lot of character appeal with Ellen Hollman and Bobby Campo being nicely relaxed around each other.